-Creatures of the Lines is a new film in production by the artist Sonia Levy, working in collaboration with more-than-human anthropologist Heather Swanson.
-It explores how desire for economic growth and linear progress has produced a landscape of lines— a series of straightened features reaching out to distant places— starting from a focus on England's canals.
-Attempting to work from within muddy, submerged sites rather than from grand narratives, the project asks what risks are associated with the conversion of once-curvy and braided worlds into straightened and simplified watery landscapes.
+Creatures of the Lines is produced in collaboration with the environmental anthropologist Heather Swanson.
+It explores how the desire for economic growth and linear progress has produced straightened forms in England’s watery terrains and asks what risks are associated with the conversion of once-curvy and braided worlds into a linearised landscape.

 Drawing on their longstanding research interests and conversations exploring the risks to and in aquatic ecologies with academics from Loughborough University, the film explores how English waterscapes have been transformed via the construction of canals.
 As arteries of British Empire, canals linked Indian cotton fields to domestic textile mills, facilitating vast ecological transformations from monoculture agriculture in the colonies to industrial discharges in England’s waters, soils, and air– and thus serve as a key site for exploring often-overlooked histories of colonial capitalism and their material presences in contemporary worlds.